iterative/katacoda-scenarios/basics/sharing-data/step4.md

    `git diff`{{execute}}

-   It works, and the password is not in hands of GIT.
+   It works, and the password is not in the hands of GIT.
 The difference was made by the option `--local`.
 But where is the password?

    `ls -al .dvc/`{{execute}}